bm0801389031/week8/README.md

 myArr = ['Keep', 'Remove', 'Keep', 'Remove', 'Keep', ...];
 None of the arrays will be empty, so you don't have to worry about that!
 FUNDAMENTALSLISTSDATA STRUCTURESARRAYS

+## convert string to array

+Write a function to split a string and convert it into an array of words.
+For example:

+"Robin Singh" ==> ["Robin", "Singh"]

+"I love arrays they are my favorite" ==> ["I", "love", "arrays", "they", "are", "my", "favorite"] FUNDAMENTALSARRAYSSTRINGS